 - Active involvement with pharmacy, health care, science or other organizations.
 Active in other community activities or coaching, mentoring or tutoring.

-- Take the PCAT exam, or make plans to take it no later than the November exam date before the PharmCAS application deadline of Dec.
-3, 2018 (if needed, you may use preliminary January scores, but it is not recommended as the application cannot be reviewed until PCAT scores are submitted).
+- Take the PCAT exam, or make plans to take it no later than the January 2019 exam date before the PharmCAS application deadline of February 1, 2019 (if needed, you may use preliminary January scores.
+Please note: your application cannot be reviewed until PCAT scores are submitted.

 - Review the PCAT scores of those admitted to the UA College of Pharmacy in past years.
 You'll see a range of PCAT scores - don't exclude yourself from applying because your PCAT score is not what you believe to be competitive.

 - You must have two recommenders who have agreed to provide an online recommendation (not a letter) after you have submitted your application.
 Your recommenders should be people you have worked for, volunteered with under their supervision, or professors.